Machine Learning (In) Security: A Stream of Problems: Evaluation

 \subsection{Delayed Labels Evaluation}

-One particularity of security data is that they usually do not have ground truth labels available right after new data are collected, as already shown in Section~\ref{subsec:data_labeling}.
-Due to that, there is a gap between the data collection and their labelling process, which is not considered in many cybersecurity researches that uses \ac{ML}, i.e., in many proposed solutions in the literature, the labels are available at the same time as the data, even in online learning solutions.
-Some of then ignore the real ground truth label and use the same labels that the \ac{ML} classifier predicts~\cite{Xu2019}, which may make the model subject to poisoning attacks and, consequently, decreasing its detection rate as time goes by~\cite{taheri2019defending}.
+One particularity of security data is that they usually do not have ground-truth labels available right after new data are collected, as already shown in Section~\ref{subsec:data_labeling}.
+Due to that, there is a gap between the data collection and their labeling process, which is not considered in many cybersecurity types of research that uses \ac{ML}, i.e., in many proposed solutions in the literature, the labels are available at the same time as the data, even in online learning solutions.
+Some of them ignore the ground-truth label and use the same labels that the \ac{ML} classifier predicts~\cite{Xu2019}, which may make the model subject to poisoning attacks and, consequently, decrease its detection rate as time goes by~\cite{taheri2019defending}.